 Remember that the best choice depends on your specific situation, including the games you play and your current hardware.

-Is it better to use internal or external SSD for gaming?
+Is it better to use an internal or external SSD for gaming?

 When it comes to gaming, both internal and external Solid State Drives (SSDs) have their advantages and can significantly improve performance.
 However, the choice between the two often depends on your specific needs and circumstances.